If you want to plan a family holiday I’ve got 10 great tips for planning and booking that dream vacation.

 ^Never underestimate the joy of a kids club!
 (Not just for the kids!)

 OK, so now you’ve decided where you’re going and the type of accommodation you want so it’s time to start booking!

 When I’m booking a holiday without my kids I’ll go for the cheapest flights, no matter what time of the day they are.
-But when I’ve got my kids in tow then I’ll pay extra and have those precious mid-morning flights.
+But when I’m planning a family holiday I’ll pay extra and have those precious mid-morning flights.
 It means you don’t need to get up too early in the morning and you also won’t arrive too late at night.
 No one needs to mess with their sleep pattern too much and the whole journey will be much easier!